theodoreniu/graphrag_kit/README.md

 ## Set Env

-Copy and set your `env`
+Copy and set your environment variables:

 ```bash
 cp .env.example .env
 ```

-Set up your env variables.
+Configure the environment variables in the .env file.

 ## Start App